AkshayLaturkar/LoadFlowAnalyser/README.md

 Installation (Linux based system):
 ----------------------------------
 1) Make sure python is installed.
-Prefarably python 2.7 or more.
+Preferably python 2.7 or more.
 2) Install pip.
 3) Install following python packages numpy,pandas,xlrd.
-4) Other dependencies like gi,os,collections,signal are used but mostly these will be installed along side pip and python.
+4) Other dependencies like gi,os,collections,signal,os,sys,shutil are used but mostly these will be installed along side pip and python.
 If not installed, please install before installing this application.
 5) Once above packages have been installed.
 Open terminal and run